surajbhoji1208/react/ReadMe.txt

-    if child component has its own state then it is Uncontrolled component it is not possible to modify state variable of parent directly but it can b possible indirectly this is called lifting state up (read it more form react doc)
+    if child component has its own state then it is Uncontrolled component it is not possible to modify state variable of parent directly but it can b possible indirectly this is called lifting state up (read it more form react doc) Props drilling
+    react has one way data flow, it flow top to bottom(parent to child ) eg there is relation parent=>child1->child2
+    here if we want to pass data to child 2 form from parent need to pass to child one this is called props drilling to resolve this prop drilling problem react give us something known "as react context" accessing the context in class base component is diff  use <context.consumer><context.consumer>